 Since 1990, State per capita personal income has usually been within ten percentage points of national per capita personal income.
 As shown in Table 6, the State's per capita income, which is computed by dividing personal income by total resident population, has generally remained above the national average.
-In 2005, Minnesota per capita personal income was 108.2 percent of its U.S. counterpart.
+In 2006, Minnesota per capita personal income was 106.7 percent of its U.S. counterpart.

 Tables 7, 8, and 9 show the performance of the Minnesota economy relative to the eleven other states in the North Central Region.
 Measures used for comparison are total personal income, population, personal income per capita, and non-agricultural employment.
-In the level of personal income per capita, as shown in Table 7, Minnesota ranked second among the twelve states in 1990 and first in 2005.
-During the period 1990 to 2000, Minnesota ranked first in growth of personal income and fifth during the period 2000 to 2005.
-Table 8 shows that Minnesota ranked ninth in personal income growth among neighboring states in 2004-2005.
+In the level of personal income per capita, as shown in Table 7, Minnesota ranked second among the twelve states in 1990 and first in 2006.
+During the period 1990 to 2000, Minnesota ranked first in growth of personal income and fifth during the period 2000 to 2006.
+Table 8 shows that Minnesota ranked ninth in personal income growth among neighboring states in 2005-2006.
 Over the period 1990 to 2000, Table 9 shows Minnesota non-farm employment grew 25.7 percent while the entire North Central Region grew 18.6 percent.
 During the 2000-2006 period, Minnesota non-farm employment grew 2.8 percent, while regional employment declined 1.2 percent.

 Another measure of the vitality of the State's economy is its unemployment rate.
 Table 10 shows that during 2005 and 2006, the State's monthly unemployment rate was generally less than the national unemployment rate, averaging 4.1 percent in 2005, as compared to the national average of 5.1 percent.
 In 2006, Minnesota's unemployment rate averaged 4.0 percent, compared to the national average of 4.6 percent.
-In the first two months of 2007, Minnesota's unemployment rate exceeded the national rate.
+In the first four months of 2007, Minnesota's unemployment rate exceeded the national rate and then slipped slightly below the nation's in May.